A Complete Guide to Divi's Portability Feature

-First, click on the import / export button.
+First, click on the import/export button.
 Once you have clicked it will open a modal window where you can choose whether to import or export the current layout.

-You can rename the file to a name of your choosing, and when you’re done click on the button “ Export Divi Builder Layout”.
+You can rename the file to the name of your choosing, and when you’re done click on the button “ Export Divi Builder Layout”.
 Wait a few seconds, and a JSON file will be automatically generated and contain all the information and settings of our layout.

-Next we will have to import our template into a new installation, a process very similar to that used for export.
+Next, we will have to import our template into a new installation, a process very similar to that used for export.